cescalberola/ScooterRent_frontend_project/README.md

 ## 📝 Description

 My frontend project aims to provide an intuitive user experience for an E-commerce platform.
 We'll implement key functionalities such as user registration, login, product visualization, cart management, order creation, and the ability to view user profiles.
+For the organization of the project I used the Trello tool following the Agile's methodology.

 ### 🖥️ Core Components